jchen6727/portal/_posts/2022-10-30-A-Neurosim-Build-Using-Windows-Subsystem-Linux!.markdown

 layout: post
 title:  "A Neurosim Build Using Windows Subsystem Linux!"
 date:   2022-10-30 21:05:44 -0400
-categories: WSL NEURON NetPyNE
+categories: WSL NEURON NetPyNE Python
 ---
-## About
 Windows Subsystem Linux is a powerful tool that allows developers on Windows to run a GNU/Linux environment directly on Windows, unmodified, without requiring the overhead of traditional VM or dualboot setup.
 If you are a traditional Windows User who is interested in learning GNU/Linux, WSL can serves as a very easy first step--letting you keep the creature comforts of working with Microsoft development tools while also giving you the ability to work with the a highly versatile and popular (i.e. documented) OS used in development.